haixuanTao/haixuantao.github.io/src/deep-learning/batch_inference.md

 ## Batch inference: Running BERT on 10k phrases.

-At work, we often have situation where we develop a Deep Learning model, and then use it on large batches of data.
+At work, we often have situations where we develop a Deep Learning model, and then use it on large batches of data.

 To see if this could be done with Rust, I have customed trained a BERT model and tried to do the inference 10 thousand phrases.